notaspork/linuxexamples/basic/Tutorial-2-Server.md

 ### Receiving data
 `handle_client` also uses a `while True:` statement to loop forever, so it keeps receiving incoming data as long as it is available.
 Each pass through the loop, it can receive up to 1024 bytes of incoming data using the `recv` function, which is another method function contained in socket objects.
 The argument to `recv` is the maximum number of bytes we want to receive at a time, in this case 1024.
 We could have picked a different number, but too small of a size could make the program less efficient (since we would need a lot more times through the loop to receive the same amount of data), and too large of a size might use too much memory (because Python needs to set aside this many bytes of memory to hold the incoming data), so 1024 is a reasonable value for now.
 Experimenting with this parameter could allow us to tweak network performance and memory usage further.
 The result (return value) of the `recv` function is stored in the variable `data`.

+Note that just because a client sends us 500 bytes of data at once, doesn't mean we will actually receive all 500 bytes in a single call to the `recv` function, despite that fact that it *can* receive up to 1024 bytes at a time.
+Due to the ways different operating systems and network stacks are implemented, we might receive all 500 bytes at once, or 10 bytes in the first `recv` call, followed by 470 bytes in the next `recv` call, or any other possible combination of one or many sets of data.
+Sometimes a network stack or even a hardware NIC itself will buffer incoming data until it receives a certain amount or a certain amount of time has passed.
+When we test our program locally, we likely will get the data all at once, however in real-world conditions from servers on the other side of the world under heavy load, the situation might be quite different.
+This is one reason why our testing strategy has to be broad enough to try all sorts of different situations.
+By using a `while` loop for our `recv` calls, we ensure that no matter how many chunks the data is separated into when we receive it, we will be able to process it all.

 If the `recv` function is called after a socket is closed and all data has been received, it will return the special value `None` instead of data. `None` is essential an "empty" variable in Python-- it contains no data.
 In Python, `None`, `0`, and `False` will all evaluate to `False`, for example in a condition after an `if` or `while` statement.
 The keyword `not` will negate a `True` or `False` expression.
 Therefore, `not data` will be `True` if and only if `data` is `False`, `0`, or `None`.
 ```python
             if not data: